Energy Advice

 • If you’ve had any problems in the past, you may also want to check what happens if you can’t pay – does the company offer payment holidays or will it come to an agreement with you or does it offer a budget or flexi scheme to help smooth out energy costs over the year.

-*Switching and the Warm Home Discount (WHD) – if you are entitled to the WHD (a £140 rebate on your bill if you are in receipt of Pension Credit guarantee element or certain other benefits), you need to have been a customer of your energy supplier for at least 6 months so it’s a good idea to switch soon after receiving your WHD payment.
+*Switching and the Warm Home Discount (WHD) – if you are entitled to the WHD (a £150 rebate on your bill if you are in receipt of Pension Credit guarantee element or certain other benefits), you need to have been a customer of your energy supplier for at least 6 months so it’s a good idea to switch soon after receiving your WHD payment.

 Grants

-For free and impartial advice on grants and loans and to check your eligibility, contact Home Energy Scotland on 0808 808 2282.
-Grants include the Warmer Home Scotland Scheme (WHSS) and the Affordable Warmth Scheme.
+For free and impartial advice on grants and loans and to check your eligibility, call Home Energy Scotland on 0808 808 2282, or contact REAP and we can put in a referral for you.
+Grants include Warmer Home Scotland (WHS) and Energy Company Obligation (ECO 4).
 These grants are available to owner occupiers, or to private tenants who have their landlord’s permission to apply.
 Eligible households must receive qualifying benefits and meet other criteria.
 These grants are not available to Council or housing association tenants, who should contact their housing provider.

-Warmer Home Scotland Scheme (WHSS)
+Warmer Home Scotland (WHS)

-To be eligible, you must have lived in the property for at least 12 months and meet other qualifying criteria, including receiving certain types of benefits.
-Advisers at Home Energy Scotland (0808 808 2282) can guide you through the process, including arranging a survey of your property and advising you on accredited installers.
-Further information and the full list of qualifying criteria are also available on the Energy Saving Trust website
+Advisors at Home Energy Scotland (0808 808 2282) can guide you through the process.
+Further information and the full list of qualifying criteria are also available on the Home Energy Scotland website

 Loans